Independent state legislature theory: Arizona State Legislature v. Arizona Independent Redistricting Commission

 In 2015, the Supreme Court expressly rejected the ISL in a 5–4 ruling in Arizona State Legislature v.
 Arizona Independent Redistricting Commission.
 In that case, the Court considered the constitutionality of the authority granted to an independent commission to draw congressional districts for the state of Arizona.
 The commission was created by initiative in which the Arizona electorate voted to amend the state constitution to remove the power of congressional redistricting from the state legislature.
 The Arizona State Legislature filed suit, arguing that reassigning the power to draw congressional maps away from an elected state legislature violated the Elections Clause.
 The Court rejected this argument.
-In a majority opinion written by Justice Ruth Ginsburg, the Court ruled that the Election's Clause language "the Legislature thereof" can refer either to the legislative authority of a state's representative body or a state citizenry's use of popular initiative (if consistent with the state's constitution).
+In a majority opinion written by Justice Ruth Bader Ginsburg, the Court ruled that the Election's Clause language "the Legislature thereof" can refer either to the legislative authority of a state's representative body or a state citizenry's use of popular initiative (if consistent with the state's constitution).

 Chief Justice John Roberts dissented in the case, joined by Justices Antonin Scalia, Clarence Thomas, and Samuel Alito.
 The Chief Justice argued that the text, structure, and history of the Constitution required reading the Elections Clause as assigning the duty of regulating federal elections within a state specifically upon that state's elected represented bodies.
 According to the Chief Justice, this interpretation is the only way to make structural sense of the necessity of the Seventeenth Amendment to the U.S. Constitution, which amended the Constitution to require elections of U.S. Senators "by the people" of each state, replacing the former language granting such power to "the Legislature" of each state.
 In rejecting the majority's reasoning, the Chief Justice commented ironically on the amendment's ratification efforts: "What chumps!
 Didn't they realize that all they had to do was interpret the constitutional term 'the Legislature' to mean 'the people'?".